Manbqt/snow_crash/level12/README.md

 # Level12

-This `perl` script is a server in port `4646`.
+This `perl` script is a server listening on port `4646`.
-There are two parameters, 1 of which `x` has been modified and used.
+There are two parameters `x` and `y`. `x` parameter is modified and used.

 Each char of this parameter is uppercased using [binding operator](https://perldoc.perl.org/perlop#Binding-Operators).
-The parameter is also split when a space in find.
+The parameter is also split when a space is find.
 For example: `x="hello world"`
 After the changement, x will be: `HELLO`